| |

 A pot full of melted suet over top of a mold for making suet bird feeder.

-Fill each section until there about 1/4 inch of space left on top.
+Fill each section until there is about 1/4 inch of space left on top.
 Reposition the straw where you want the string to be strung through.

 A silicone tray with six suet bird feeders 3 are filled and 3 have suet not yet finished.